EneaBell/Bonita_BPM-BE_Process/README.md

 ## Installation
 You must have
 Download Bonita BPM Community v.
 7.4.3 for window 64 bits [here](http://www.bonitasoft.com/products/download/bonita-bpm-windows-7-4-3-64bit?skip=true).
+For archiving purpose, the same executable is also available [here](https://www.dropbox.com/s/3m7zkyqwa191amq/BonitaBPMCommunity-7.4.3-x86_64.exe?dl=0).
 Project is confirmed working on this version.
 Other versions are available [here](http://www.bonitasoft.com/downloads-v2#!).
 Other setups are described in the [documentation](http://documentation.bonitasoft.com/?page=_installation).

 Run the executable to install Bonita BPM on your machine.